IGPenguin/mobile-toolkit/README.md

 ``alaunch com.dummy.package.name.app``

 * List third party apps and run the chosen one
-* Specify package name by passing it as an argument
+* Specify package name by passing it as argument

 ### akill
 * Restart foreground app